MicrosoftDocs/bi-shared-docs/reference-docs/assl/properties/memberswithdata-element-assl.md

 |Child elements|None|

 ## Remarks
  The value of the **MembersWithData** element is used only by parent attributes (in other words, the value of the [Usage](usage-element-dimensionattribute-assl.md) element of the **DimensionAttribute** parent element is set to *Parent*) to determine whether to display data members for non-leaf members in the parent attribute.
-For more information about data members, see [Attributes in Parent-Child Hierarchies](../../../analysis-services/multidimensional-models/parent-child-dimension-attributes.md).

  The value of this element is limited to one of the strings listed in the following table.